ylgrgyq/raft/README.md

 # raft

-Write a raft server to know more about it.
+Write a raft raft to know more about it.